When applying for business loans and finance, the more information you can supply the better.

-- Where do you sit in the market?
+- Where do you sit in your market?

-- How well do you understand the market?
+- How well do you understand your market?

-As with any large business decision, you'll want to be informed as much as possible before you lodge an application.
-That's why it's a good idea to use tools like our business loan calculator to assess what you might need to borrow.
-It can also help determine the types of repayments you'll have to make before starting the application process.
+You should be as informed as possible before you apply for a business loan.
+You can use tools like our business loan calculator to assess how much you might need to borrow.
+It can also help you determine the types of repayments you'll have to make before you start the application process.

 Other business moments

 Related products and services

 Let us help with your business banking needs.
 Request a call back to chat with one of our business bankers.

 Visit our business banking contact page for how-to-guides, FAQs and contact numbers.